-October is National Disability Employment Awareness Month, NDEAM.
+October is National Disability Employment Awareness Month (link), NDEAM.
 This year’s NDEAM comes at a time of great uncertainty for many.
 Due to COVID-19, the past two years of work life have looked very different.
 In March 2020, the country went on lockdown.
 Some of us were fortunate enough to work remotely from home, others were laid off temporarily, and some are still looking for jobs.

 The pandemic has affected everyone differently, including disability communities.
 The Kessler Foundation provides monthly disability employment data and found that during the nationwide shutdown people with disabilities were disproportionately impacted.